RuanHeleno/FrontEndMentor/Newbie/faq-accordion-card-main/README.md

 ### What I learned

 - How to work with Bootstrap5 flexbox
+- How to align multiple images

 ### Continued development

 - Layout
 - Flexbox
 - Semantic
+- Imagens alignment

 ## Author